-NYU Langone’s craniofacial team repairs facial differences that are a result of congenital disorders, trauma, or previous surgery.
-We also perform reconstructive surgery after treatment for head and neck cancer.
+The members of NYU Langone’s craniofacial team perform procedures that correct facial differences that can affect function and appearance.
+We provide surgical and orthodontic treatment for facial skeleton malformations that are a result of congenital disorders, trauma, and treatment for head and neck cancer.

 Our Craniofacial Team

-Craniofacial disorder treatment and head and neck cancer reconstructive surgery are complex treatments that require a team approach.
+Craniofacial disorder treatment and head and neck cancer reconstructive surgery are complex procedures that require a team approach.
 Our specialists work closely together to provide outstanding results and compassionate care.